Amedi: Etymology

-According to Ali ibn al-Athir, the name Amadiya is eponymous to Imad al-Din Zengi who built a fortress there in 1142.
-Another theory is that the name is named after Imad al-Dawla, but this theory is less likely.
+According to ibn al-Athir, the Arabic name "ʿAmadiyya" is eponymous to Imad al-Din Zengi, who built a Citadel in 1142 on the site of an earlier fortification called āšib.
+Another theory is that the name derives from Imad al-Dawla, but this theory is less likely.

 According to Professor Jeffrey Szuchman, Amedi is of Hurrian or Urartian origin.

 History

-From Early Bronze Age until it came under the control of the Mitanni Empire in the 16th century BCE, Amedi region was part of the kingdom of Kurda and it was entirely inhabited by non Semitic Subarians.
-During the rule of the Mittanian Empire the inhabitants of this region were known as Zubarians.
+From the Early Bronze Age until it came under the control of the Mitanni in the 16th century BC, Amedi region was part of Kurda and it was entirely inhabited by Subartu, which did not speak a Semitic language.
+During the rule of the Mittani, the inhabitants of this region were known as Zubarians.